Harrisburg Senators Game Notes at Hartford

 Harrisburg Senators News Release

-TONIGHT'S GAME: The Senators and Hartford Yard Goats play the game two of their six-game series tonight at Dunkin' Park.
+TONIGHT'S GAME: The Senators and Hartford Yard Goats play game three of their six-game series tonight at Dunkin' Park.

-LAST TIME OUT: The Senators fell to Hartford 5-4 Tuesday night.
-Hartford hit a grand slam to take the 5-4 lead in the bottom of the 7th inning after the Senators had taken a 4-1 lead in the top of the 7th.
+LAST TIME OUT: The Senators fell to the Hartford Yard Goats 7-1 Wednesday night.
+Hartford jumped on top early with five runs in the bottom of the 1st inning and didn't look back.
+The Senators scored their lone run in the top of the 1st.

-MICHAEL ON THE MOUND: Tonight's starting pitcher Michael Cuevas is coming off another solid start his last time out.
-In his most recent start, he allowed one earned run in five innings against Richmond.
-He has allowed just one run in two of his three starts in July, including his start on July 2nd against Altoona when he allowed one run in seven innings after he took a perfect game into the 7th inning.
+CUT TO THE CHASE: Tonight's starting pitcher Chase Solesky is coming off back-to-back scoreless starts.
+In his last two outings combined he has allowed six hits, two walks, and struck out five in 9.2 scoreless innings.

-GRITTY GRISSOM: Marquis Grissom Jr. owns the longest active scoreless streak by a Sens pitcher as he hasn't allowed a run in his last seven innings.
-He has not given up a run since June 27th and has gone 2-for-2 in save opportunities since then.
-He has not walked a batter in his last 8.2 innings, or since June 23rd.
+DE(BUT) LA ROSA : In his first two games in AA, Jeremy De La Rosa has gone 4-for-9 with a double and five total bases.

 ABOUT THE GOATS: The Double-A affiliate of the Colorado Rockies won the Northeast Division in the first half of the season by taking four of six from the Sens.
 Hartford has nine of the Rockies' Top 30 prospects including: #2 INF Adael Amador; #4 OF Yanquiel Fernandez, #5 OF Zac Veen; #6 1B Sterlin Thompson; #12 SS Ryan Ritter; #14 LHP Carson Palmquist; #16 3B Warming Bernabel; #26 RHP Jaden Hill and #28 RHP Connor Van Scoyoc.